When do I pay tuition?

 What currency can I pay in?

 Your tuition can be paid in cash in Quetzales.
-You can also pay the tuition fee by credit card here at the school.
-If paying by pay pal, a 5% surcharge is added to each payment due to the card service processing fee.
-If paying by credit card, a 5% surcharge is added to each payment.
-We accept credit card payments using TAB Money, a secure app used in over 80 countries (but based in the USA).
+You can also pay the tuition fee by paypal (in $) or using the secure card service, but these options incur an administration fee.
+See terms and conditions.
 If you have US$ cash, it is easy to change them at one of the nearby banks at the park, and we can assist you with this.

 How do I register?

-Please contact us for enquiries about availability.
-You can submit your registration form online using our Secure Form (through our guatepay link on the Registration page).
-The one-time Registration Fee of US$30 guarantees your place and means you do not have to pay your tuition fee in advance (unless you would prefer to).
-It also allows us to match you to a teacher and host family that will best suit you.
+Please contact us by email for enquiries about availability.
+You can submit your registration form online using our Advanced Registration From (through our guatepay link on the Registration page).
+The one-time Registration Fee of US$30 guarantees your place.
 You may also choose not to register in advance and visit the school to sign up, but space is allocated on an as-available basis.
-Please note that simply requesting classes by e-mail cannot not always guarantee enrollment.

 What is your change or cancellation policy?